AstroTechies/astroneermodding/docs/standards/metadatav2.rst

    - An integer that represents the current version of the ``metadata.json`` standard that is being used.
    - The schema version is incremented every time there is a backwards-incompatible change to the format.
-   - This field SHOULD be specified, but if it is left unspecified, it defaults to ``1``, the initial version of the standard.
+   - This field MUST be specified and MUST be set to ``2`` if complying with Schema Version 2.
+If the field is left unspecified, it defaults to ``1``, the initial version of the standard.

 -  ``name``